Our next free webinar – Getting to Know High-Impact Instruction & the Teach Well Approach

 Interested alumni will need to complete one 4000-word essay on ‘Navigating the academic and research evidence base to adaptively identify high-impact instructional practices’.
 Full details of this essay, including scaffolding into 5 sections with specific word counts and essay excerpts, are available to guide your thinking.
 Alumni of the Admin stream of the course are also invited to express interest to the Teach Well team and we can discuss further details with you regarding your eligibility to apply.

 We are really thrilled to see the work of the incredible educators in our Teach Well community recognised at the post-graduate level, honouring the commitment and professionalism of Masterclass alumni.
-If you are interested in applying, please get in touch with us at info@teach-well.com.au.
+If you are interested in applying, please get in touch with us at [email protected].

 Friday 20th October 2023 is International Developmental Language Disorder Awareness Day